backrunner/regex-go/Readme.md

 }
 ```

-**If you are using Node.js, you may need to import this package from `regex-go/umd`, the default one is es moudle.**
+**If you want to use ESModule version, you should need to import this package from `regex-go/esm`, the default one is es moudle.**

 ## API Reference